Rayonier

-Rayonier Inc, headquartered in Yulee, Florida is a timberland real estate investment trust ("REIT") with assets located in softwood timber growing regions in the United States and New Zealand.
+Rayonier Inc., headquartered in Wildlight, Florida is a timberland real estate investment trust ("REIT") with assets located in softwood timber growing regions in the United States and New Zealand.
 Its core business segments are timber and real estate.

 As of December 31, 2024, the company owned or leased approximately 2.5 million acres of timberlands overall, located in the U.S. South (1.75 million acres) and U.S. Pacific Northwest (308,000 acres).
 The company also has a 77% ownership interest in Matariki Forestry Group, a joint venture, that owns or leases approximately 412,000 acres of timberlands in New Zealand.

 History

 Rayonier was founded in 1926 as the Rainier Pulp and Paper Company in Shelton, Washington, with a headquarters office in San Francisco, California.
 Its name was inspired by Mount Rainier in Washington state.
 Its first mill opened the next year in Shelton Washington, on the Olympic Peninsula.
 The mill used Tsuga heterophylla (western hemlock) trees to create a premium bleached paper pulp.

 In September 1930, Rainier Pulp and Paper began working with the DuPont chemical company to produce hemlock pulp for the manufacture of rayon.
 Two additional pulp mills were constructed and began operation in the state of Washington at Hoquiam, Washington and Port Angeles, Washington.